Installing and Upgrading N1MM Logger

 Digital Modes

-MMVARI.ocx This needs to be in the N1MM logger program directory
+MMVARI.ocx This needs to be in the N1MM Logger program directory

 MMTTY.exe This file needs to be in the directory where MMTTY has been installed, and which is pointed to by the Path in the Configurer under the Digital Modes tab